LANCE: Low Rank Activation Compression for Efficient On-Device Continual Learning: Abstract

 \section{Abstract}

 On-device learning is essential for personalization, privacy, and long-term adaptation in resource-constrained environments.
 Achieving this requires efficient learning, both fine-tuning existing models and continually acquiring new tasks without catastrophic forgetting.
 Yet both settings are constrained by high memory cost of storing activations during backpropagation.
-Existing activation compression methods reduce this cost but relying on repeated low-rank decompositions, introducing computational overhead.
+Existing activation compression methods reduce this cost but rely on repeated low-rank decompositions, introducing computational overhead.
 Also, such methods have not been explored for continual learning.
-We propose LANCE (\underline{L}ow-rank \underline{A}ctivatio\underline{n} \underline{C}ompr\underline{e}ssion), a framework that performs one-shot higher-order Singular Value Decompsoition (SVD) to obtain a reusable low-rank subspace for activation projection.
+We propose LANCE (Low-rank Activation Compression), a framework that performs one-shot higher-order Singular Value Decomposition (SVD) to obtain a reusable low-rank subspace for activation projection.
 This eliminates repeated decompositions, reducing both memory and computation.
 Moreover, fixed low-rank subspaces further enable on-device continual learning by allocating tasks to orthogonal subspaces without storing large task-specific matrices.
 Experiments show that LANCE reduces activation storage up to 250$\times$ while maintaining accuracy comparable to full backpropagation on CIFAR-10/100, Oxford-IIIT Pets, Flowers102, and CUB-200 datasets.
-On continual learning benchmarks (Split CIFAR-100, Split MiniImageNet, 5-Datasets), it achieves performance competitive with orthogonal gradient projection methods at a fraction of the memory cost.
+On continual learning benchmarks (Split CIFAR-100, Split MiniImageNet, 5-Datasets), it performs competitively with orthogonal gradient projection methods at a fraction of the memory cost.
 These results position LANCE as a practical and scalable solution for efficient fine-tuning and continual learning on edge devices.